Director's Initiatives

 Human Rights Investigations Lab

-Watch video about the Lab's research of the Chilean crisis here
+Watch a video about the Lab's research on the Chilean crisis here

 Brazil Online